fluent-beats/fluent-bit-diskinfo/README.md

 This plugin was desined to collect data from any mounted Linux `diskstats` proc file.

-It can be used to collect host disk stats, even if Fluent Bit is running inside a container, which is not achiavable using **native** Fluent Bit `disk` plugin.
+It can be used to collect host disk stats, even if Fluent Bit is running inside a container, which is not achievable using **native** Fluent Bit `disk` plugin.

 > Potentially LXCFS could bypass that without requiring a custom plugin